PreCurious: How Innocent Pre-Trained Language Models Turn into Privacy Traps: Experiments

-\textbf{Datasets.} We run experiments on the following benchmark datasets from financial, email, and medical domains due to the confidential properties of the content. \begin{itemize}[leftmargin=*] \item Penn Treebank~\cite{data-ptb-marcus-etal-1993-building} (PTB) comprises 42,068 training and 3,370 validation samples with feature articles from the Wall Street Journal. \item Enron~\cite{data_enron} contains email streams from about 150 users, mostly senior management of Enron, with personally identifiable information such as names, emails, and phone numbers.
-We use the subsampled version following instructions of a previous work~\cite{mireshghallah2022memorization} which has 7,180 training and 820 validation samples. \item Pubmed~\cite{data_pubmed_cohan-etal-2018-discourse} is a 1.73 GB biomedical literature and abstracts dataset, we randomly subsample 20\% from the 120,000 training and 6,630 validation samples. \end{itemize}
+\textbf{Datasets.} We run experiments on benchmark datasets from financial, email, and medical domains due to the confidential properties of the content, including Penn Treebank~\cite{data-ptb-marcus-etal-1993-building} (PTB), Enron~\cite{data_enron} and Pubmed~\cite{data_pubmed_cohan-etal-2018-discourse}.

-We split the original training dataset equally into three partitions as $D$, $D_\text{aux}$, and $D_\text{non}$.
-Thus, we avoid a false sense of attack effectiveness from the potential data bias~\cite{humphries2023investigating} when using the validation dataset as the non-member dataset.
-For a fair comparison, we ensure the same datasets are used when comparing different baselines.

-To control the strength of this adversarial knowledge, we scale the data size ratio between the auxiliary dataset and the fine-tuning dataset $r_\text{aux} = |D_\text{aux}|/|D|$ and by default $r_\text{aux}=1$ following other work~\cite{tramer2022truth}.
+We split the original training dataset equally into three partitions as $D_\text{ft}$, $D_\text{aux}$, and the non-member dataset $D_\text{non}$.
+Thus, we avoid a false sense of attack effectiveness from the potential data shift~\cite{humphries2023investigating}.
+To control the strength of this adversarial knowledge, we vary the data size ratio between the auxiliary dataset and the fine-tuning dataset $r_\text{aux} = |D_\text{aux}|/|D_\text{ft}|$ and by default $r_\text{aux}=1$ as the other work~\cite{tramer2022truth}.
+For a fair comparison, we ensure same datasets are used in comparisons.

 \textbf{Models and Parameter-Efficient Fine-Tuning.} For the scalability to different backbone model sizes, we perform experiments on GPT-2 (12-layer, 117M), GPT-2-medium (24-layer, 345M), and GPT-2-large (36-layer, 774M) models.
-Except for fully fine-tuning (Full-FT), we scale our evaluation to two \textit{selective} methods of Bitfit-FT and Head-FT, one \textit{addictive} method of Adapter-FT in the output layer with a reduction factor as $16$ and one \textit{reparameterization-based} method of LoRA-FT with $r=16$.
+Except for fully fine-tuning (Full-FT), we extend our evaluation to two \textit{selective} methods of Bitfit-FT and Head-FT, one \textit{addictive} method of Adapter-FT in the output layer with a reduction factor as $16$ and one \textit{reparameterization-based} method of LoRA-FT with $r=16$.

 We set a default learning rate $\eta$ in Full-FT, Adapter-FT, LoRA-FT, Bitfit-FT, and Head-FT as $\{1e^{-5}, 1e^{-4}, 5e^{-4}, 5e^{-4}, 1e^{-4}\}$ with the linear scheduler in all baselines for a fair comparison.
 By default, we train the model with $E_\text{ft}=20$ on GPT-2, $E_\text{ft}=5$ for GPT-2-medium/large and stop without overfitting.